top of page

 • $80,000+ for ransomware or large breaches

-Meanwhile, cyber insurance for small businesses often starts around a few hundred dollars per year.
+In contrast, cyber insurance for small businesses often starts around a few hundred dollars per year.

 Ask Yourself These Questions